shawn-dsilva/laravel-react-realtime-chat/README.md

 - Create your own Chat Rooms/Channels and make them Public or Private( needing your permission or invitation to join )
 - User To User Private Messaging

-For complete ✨Feature List✨ and details check out https://www.shawndsilva.com/projects/laravel-react-chat.html
+For complete ✨Feature List✨ screenshots and a video of the features check out https://www.shawndsilva.com/projects/laravel-react-chat.html

 ## ✅ Requirements